plawangshishugit/EPGAN/README.md

 To reproduce reported results:

-1. Download EUVP paired dataset from the official link
+1. Download the EUVP paired dataset from the official link

-2. Place it under `/EUVP/Paired/` as shown above
+2. Place only the `trainA` and `trainB` folders under `/EUVP/Paired/`

 3. Install requirements

 4. Run the script

 5. The code will automatically:

    * compute PSNR & SSIM per epoch
-   * save best checkpoint
+   * save the best checkpoint
-   * evaluate on test split
+   * evaluate on the 20% test split
    * generate publication-ready figures

-6. Final metrics will print at the end:
+6. Final metrics will print at the end, for example:

 ```
 PSNR: XX.XX ± XX.XX
-SSIM: 0.9XXX ± 0.0XXX
+SSIM: 0.XXXX ± 0.XXXX
 ```

 ---